ironbar/arc25/docs/modeling/Iteration_27_improve_search_and_learn.md

 TODO: the goal is to measure where the execution time is going so I can have more information to design improvements

-Probably the easiest way to do it is to use the logs from Kaggle.
+- Probably the easiest way to do it is to use the logs from Kaggle.
+- I can also use the logs from the cluster experiments

 ## Results